Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 16 Juni 2025 18.24.53 UTC
+- WIB: Senin, 16 Juni 2025 19.58.26 UTC
-- WITA: Senin, 16 Juni 2025 19.24.53 UTC
+- WITA: Senin, 16 Juni 2025 20.58.26 UTC
-- WIT: Senin, 16 Juni 2025 20.24.53 UTC
+- WIT: Senin, 16 Juni 2025 21.58.26 UTC

 Kutipan Inspiratif:
-"There is only one thing worse than fighting with allies and that is fighting without them."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature